barklan/concurrency/notes.md

 ## Introduction (up to pigeons)

 At first some background.
 So if you look around in the world at large, what you see is a lot of independently executing things.
 You see people in the audience doing their own thing, there's people outside, there's cars going by.
 All of those things are independent agents, if you will.

 And if you think about writing a computer program, if you want to simulate or interact with that environment - a single sequential execution is not a very good approach.

-### Definition of concurrency
+### Concurrency is not parallelism

 And so cuncurrency is really a way of writing or structuring you program to deal with real world.
 And what I mean by concurrency is the composition of independently executing computations (usually functions, but they don't have to be).
 Concurrency is a way to structure software.
 It is not parallelism.

-### Concurrency & Parallelism
+### Airport example

 If you have only one processor, your program can still be concurrent but it cannot be parallel.